The First TV Show Is Leaving Georgia Over the New Abortion Law. The Local Film Industry Fears What Comes Next

 Morano is one of the first directors to publicly pull a project out of Georgia after the state passed a law that critics say will make almost all abortions illegal.
 A representative for Kristin Wiig also confirmed that her upcoming Lionsgate comedy Barb and Star Go to Vista Del Mar, which she co-wrote and will star in alongside Annie Mumolo, was also pulled out of the state following the bill’s signing.

-These decisions arrive as a growing number of prominent Hollywood figures like Alyssa Milano and David Simon advocates for a boycott to try to force the hand of a state that is home to a thriving film industry.
+These decisions arrive as a growing number of prominent Hollywood figures like Alyssa Milano and David Simon advocate for a boycott to try to force the hand of a state that is home to a thriving film industry.
 That industry employs 92,000 people and generated $9.5 billion in total economic impact in 2018.
 “I think this is one of the ways where we know we can hit a state where it hurts,” Morano says.

 But as Hollywood tries to wield its power to enact change, members of the film and television community in Georgia have become fearful that their livelihoods will be threatened over a policy that many of them do not support.
 Several film insiders in the state say that the effects of the boycott are already being felt, with producers shifting gears and searching elsewhere for filming locations.
 “I’m lost,” Tom Jordan, a cameraman, says.
 “I’ve been thinking about going out of state.”